scottjones7021/scottjones7021/README.md

 ## About Me

-I have over 10 years of experience in web development, including back-end and front-end development.
-I specialize in building scalable, secure backend solutions using PHP and its frameworks such as Laravel, and Symfony and he's also proficient with front-end development skills like HTML, CSS, JavaScript, React, and Vue.js.
-I have successfully led and contributed to various projects, collaborating effectively within team environments.

-I'm also dedicated to continuously learning new technologies and staying updated with the latest trends in web development.
-I can quickly grasp new concepts and technologies and deliver innovative solutions that meet the evolving needs of clients and projects.
+I’m a Full Stack Developer with 10+ years of experience in web development, specializing in PHP and JavaScript.
+I build custom web applications, SaaS platforms, and content management systems (CMS) that are fast, secure, and user-friendly.
+Over the years, I’ve worked with clients across many industries, including e-commerce, healthcare, education, real estate, finance, logistics, fitness, and media.

+I handle both front-end and back-end development using Laravel, WordPress, Node.js, React, Vue.js, RESTful APIs, and more.
+I’ve helped businesses launch new products, upgrade existing platforms, and improve the performance and usability of their websites and applications.

+I also focus on writing clean, maintainable code and delivering solutions that are reliable, easy to update, and built to last.
+Whether you're starting from scratch or need support for an ongoing project, I’m ready to jump in.
+Let’s work together to bring your ideas to life!

-## Skills
+## Key Skills

-- PHP, Laravel, Symfony, CodeIgniter
+- Front-End: HTML, CSS, JavaScript (ES6+), React, Vue, Tailwind, Bootstrap
+- Back-End: PHP (Laravel, Symfony), Node.js (Express)
-- WordPress, Drupal, Craft CMS
+- CMS & eCommerce: WordPress, WooCommerce, Drupal, Shopify
-- JavaScript, jQuery, React, Vue.js
-- HTML5, CSS3, Bootstrap, Tailwind CSS
-- MySQL, PostgreSQL, MongoDB
+- Databases: MySQL, PostgreSQL, MongoDB
-- RESTful API, GraphQL
-- API Integrations (MailChimp, Stripe, Twilio, etc.)
+- APIs: RESTful APIs, third-party integrations (Stripe, Twilio, etc.)
-- Elasticsearch
-- AWS, GCP, Firebase
+- DevOps: Git, Docker, AWS, CI/CD
-- Git, Jira, Trello, Asana
+- Agile: Jira, Trello, Asana, ClickUp

 ## My Stats